manishks2901/Wallet-Generator/README.md

 # Futuristic Web3 Wallet Generator

 A modern, glassmorphic, and vibrant web application for generating secure, non-custodial wallets.
-Built with Next.js, Ethers.js, Solana Web3.js, and more.
+Built with Next.js, Solana Web3.js, and more.

 ## Features

-- Instantly generate a secure wallet (Solana, Ethereum coming soon)
-- Glassmorphic, futuristic UI
-- Copy and manage your mnemonic/seed phrase
-- Generate and manage multiple wallets
-- Powered by Next.js, bip39, Solana Web3.js, and the latest web3 tech
+- **Wallet Generator for Solana**: Instantly generate a secure, non-custodial Solana wallet.
+Your keys, your crypto, your future.
+- **Airdrop for Solana**: Request SOL airdrops directly to your wallet for testing and development on Solana Devnet.
+- **Sign Message for Solana**: Sign messages with your Solana wallet to prove ownership or interact with dApps securely.

+Looking forward to supporting Ethereum and other blockchains soon!

 ## Getting Started